Feature

 Per-agent, per-directory access control that goes beyond what OpenClaw alone provides.

 Most platforms start with "everything allowed" and ask you to block what's dangerous.
-That's backwards for AI agents that can read files and execute commands.
+That's backwards for AI agents that can read files and act on real systems.

 Pinchy starts with nothing allowed.
 A newly created agent is a blank slate — it can chat, but it can't access any tools, files, or external resources until you explicitly enable them.